USS Buchanan (DDG-14): 1985 dispute with New Zealand

 While back in her homeport, Buchanan hosted HMS Ariadne (F72), when the British frigate visited San Diego (29 May–4 June).
 On 4 August, she got underway for a dependents cruise with Ranger to exhibit operations after which she remained in port for the rest of 1990.
 Buchanan never returned to sea under her own power.
 From 1 January until 1 October 1991, she served as a training ship for SEAL Team One and SEAL Team Five to practice boarding operations while she underwent preparations to be decommissioned.
 On 1 October, Buchanan was decommissioned alongside Lynde McCormick and Robison.
 She was towed to Hawaii on 15 October and was stricken from the Naval Vessel Register on 20 November 1992.

 Decommissioning and fate

 Buchanan was decommissioned on 1 October 1991 and stricken from the Naval Vessel Register on 20 November 1992.
-Allocated to be sunk as a target, she remained afloat after being hit by three AGM-114 Hellfire air-to-surface missiles, three Harpoon anti-ship missiles, and a 2400 lb laser-guided bomb in the Pacific Ocean off Hawaii on 13 June 2000.
+On 13 June 2000 she was allocated to be sunk as a target during RIMPAC 2000 as part of Operation SINKEX.
+She remained afloat after being hit by three AGM-114 Hellfire air-to-surface missiles, three Harpoon anti-ship missiles, and a 2400 lb laser-guided bomb in the Pacific Ocean off Hawaii.
 She finally was scuttled on 14 June 2000 by the detonation of 200 lb of explosives that had been placed aboard her.
+She lay 64 miles off Hawaii in a depth of 2540 fathom.